WebAssembly/spec/md-proto/WebAssembly.md

 > Validation fails if there are unused entries left on the stack.
 The [`drop` instruction](#drop) can be used to discard unused values.

+TODO: Explain what the purpose of all this is.

 ### L: Call Instruction Family

 #### Calling